SharePoint/sp-dev-gdpr-activity-hub/Documentation/Setup-Guide.md

 ![The UI to add a new SPFx client-side web part](./Figures/Fig08-Add-SPFx-Client-Side-Web-Parts.png)

-Go back to the home page of the site, edit the home page and remove all of the already existing client-side web parts.
-Add a "Power BI" client-side web part, in the next section you will configure it.
+Go back to the home of the site, edit the home page and remove all of the already existing client-side web parts.
+Add a "Power BI" client-side web part, which you will configure in the next section.

 # Upload and Configuration of the Power BI dashboard